Ali Ehrlich, IOM, CAE

 Political Affairs & Federation Relations

 Who is Accredited?

-There are over 800 chambers that have participated in the program since 1964, among which only 213 currently remain accredited.
-With nearly 7,000 chambers in the United States, Accreditation with the U.S. Chamber of Commerce is a prestigious honor that distinguishes the high quality, expertise, and strong leadership displayed by Accredited state and local chambers of commerce.
+There are over 900 chambers that have participated in the program since 1964.
+Currently, 194 chambers carry this distinction.
+With approximately 7,000 chambers in the United States, Accreditation with the U.S. Chamber of Commerce is a prestigious honor that distinguishes the high quality, expertise, and strong leadership displayed by Accredited state and local chambers of commerce.

 Why become Accredited?

 By earning Accreditation from the U.S. Chamber of Commerce, a chamber shows its dedication to:

 - Reviewing, improving, and promoting strong business practices